What to Wear Hiking: A Women’s Guide to Outdoor Apparel

 Moisture-Wicking Hiking Tee

-Layering clothes is important in order to stay warm in changing conditions.
+As I talked about in the first section, layering clothes is important to stay warm in changing conditions.
 If the weather takes a turn for the worse or you’re out longer than you think you’ll be and the temperatures start to drop, you’ll be happy to have a midweight baselayer with you.

-One of my go-to choices for a mid-weight hiking base layer is the Patagonia Capilene Thermal Zip-neck.
-Maybe you’re seeing a trend here, but I like Patagonia because of their environmentally friendly practices (this shirt is made from 50-100% recycled content).
+One of my go-to choices for a mid-weight hiking base layer is the Patagonia RI.
+Maybe you’re seeing a trend here, but I like Patagonia apparel because of their environmentally friendly practices (this shirt is made from 50-100% recycled content).

-It’s warm, yet breathes well, and because of how small it packs down, I almost always bring this hiking and backpacking.
+This mid-layer jacket is warm, yet breathes it well and because of how small it packs down, I almost always bring this hiking and backpacking.
 I also wear it to bed on camping trips.

 Kristen wearing standing next to river in Alaska looking out snow-capped mountain range

-Whether you choose a heavier insulated jacket or a lighterweight jacket for your hike depends on the season and the climate you are are hiking in.
+Whether you choose a heavier insulated jacket or a lighter-weight jacket for your hike depends on the season and the climate you are hiking in.
+It’s best to err on the side of caution if you are hiking in the mountains, as weather can change quickly.

 Kristen on hiking trail in Italy using trekking poles and wearing leggings and long-sleeve fleece